-I think quite a few people are using ido-mode to navigate through files an
+I think quite a few people are using ido-mode

-ido-user myself – it took me some time to fully get full accustomed to the
+-user myself – it took me some time to fully get full accustomed to the

 key bindings, but now it feels very natural.
 Definitely an improvement of my